NIRCam Time-Series Imaging of HAT-P-18 b

 Step 1 - Determine Required Wavelength Coverage

-Main article: Time Series Observations Roadmap
+Main article: TSO Roadmap

 The emission we aim to detect in the secondary eclipse is observable at near-infrared wavelengths, using the NIRCam F444W filter.

 Several subarrays are available for NIRCam Time Series Imaging observations.
 Given that targets are typically bright point sources and transit observations can be many hours in duration, it may be advisable to choose the smallest possible subarray to avoid data volumes exceeding the capacity of the Solid State Recorders (SSRs).
 For this observation we therefore choose the smallest subarray available for Time Series Imaging observations on NIRCam, SUB64P, which measures 64 x 64 pixels (corresponding to 2.0" and 4.0" fields of view in the short- and long-wavelength channels, respectively).
 This subarray has a frame read time of 0.05016 seconds.

 We choose the RAPID readout pattern for this observation, for which there is no averaging of reads into groups.

 For all types of time series observations (TSOs) with NIRCam, the short- and long-wavelength channel detectors must be configured with the same readout pattern, subarray configuration, and exposure time parameters (i.e., number of groups, number of integrations).